ianschuster/Senior-Design/FinalReport.md

 My motivation for this project was brought to life organically through my own passion to solve an existing problem.
 For some back-story: I was on co-op during the COVID quarantine, and I was working from home.
 I also adopted a cat who required a little more attention than I had the capacity to give her at the time, so I started thinking of a solution.
 My idea was to create an autonomous laser-pointer toy that could play with my cat while giving me time to focus on my work.
 I crafted the general basis of this senior design project from that very same idea.
 However, my project partner and I decided to make the project idea a little more interesting.

 My partner and I re-designed the plans I created for the autonomous cat laser to instead be a practical laser-targeting system that can pop balloons.
 The expected result will be that the Artificial Intelligence will be trained to recognize the general shape and color of a balloon, and the shape of a target that we draw on the balloon.
 Then, depending on if the balloon fits a specified criterion, the AI will send a command to an Arduino to point the laser at a specific coordinate and pop the balloon.
 My own contributions will be tracked via how many lines of code I write, and what physical contributions I make by crafting the hardware that will be used in our project.
 We will know that we are done when we have created a functional, autonomous laser targeting system which can identify balloons of a specified criterion and command the machine to shine the laser at that balloon.
 We will know that we have done a good job if the system can effectively identify which balloons fit the criterion that we give it, and if the system can pop only those balloons and no others.
 I am very excited for this project as it seems like a very fun opportunity to gain some experience in concepts that I am interested in!

+# Professional Biographies
+## Ian
+## **Contact Information**
+- Name: Ian Schuster
+- Email: schustic@mail.uc.edu

+## **Coop Work Experience**

+### **Losant IoT**
+Front End Intern Jun 2020-Present
+* Working on an Iot Solutions webapp adding new features and fixing defects
+* Extensive experience with React
+* Minor feature work on NodeJS back-end
+* Experience doing testing and QA with React Testing Library
+* Performing code review
+* Writing documentation on new features

+### **Siemens PLM Software**
+Student Co-Op Jan-May 2019 and Aug-Dec 2019
+* Worked on framework focused agile team for a PLM web app
+* Fixed a myriad of defects ranging from styling issues and client code issues to back-end server issues
+* Presented high level demonstrations of client processes for upper management and documentation teams
+* Used Angular, JQuery, GraphQL, and Docker

+## **Project Sought**
+- Something with an end result people will actually be able to use/have their hands on
+- Can be physical or fully digital, something with IoT based devices would be desirable
+- Preferably written with Python (not required)
+- Working with AI would be a positive
+- Prefer not to have a research based project
+## James
+## Contact Information
+Email: garretjb@mail.uc.edu
+Phone: 513-543-9825

+## Co-op Work Experience

+### Siemens PLM - Spring and Fall Semesters 2019
+**Quality Assurance and Defect Engineer**
+-  Worked in a position fixing code defects contained in two software products: Active Workspace and Team Center respectively.
+-  Found and fixed approximately 30 significant defects in areas related to: Security (Cross Site Scripting), Server-Side Regression, Unintended Command Behavior and User Interface Commands.
+-  Became proficient and gained experience with programming languages and frameworks such as: Java, JavaScript, C/C++, HTML, CSS/SASS, Node, Angular and JSON.

+**Software Engineer - Dead Command Reference Cleaner**
+-  Created a utility that was used to traverse thousands of files and millions of lines of code to remove deprecated commands from the Team Center application.

+**Software Engineer – Chrome Developer Tools Extension**
+-  Created a universal Chrome Extension that could be used to collect the property variables of a webpage into one window and then automatically update those variables when the page refreshed.
+This utility was created so that web pages of the Team Center product could be debugged more efficiently.

+### CADTalk - Spring and Summer Semesters 2021
+**Software Engineer - ReleaseNotes API**
+- Created an Azure Function App as well as an App Service called ExtractReleaseNotes and CADTalkReleaseAPI respectively.
+- Leveraged Azure DevOps API calls to automate the extraction of release note data from each build of a product iteration.
+- Became proficient with Durable Functions (an extension of Azure Functions).
+- Gained a lot of experience coding in C# and creating Rest API's.
+- Created both integration tests and unit tests, as well as custom build pipelines for the apps mentioned above.

+**Quality Assurance and Defect Engineer**
+- Worked across more than 20 different codebases for various products to find and fix bugs of almost any type you could think of.
+- Gained experience coding in Visual Basic.
+- Created more than 50 unit tests spread over a few different codebases.

+## Project Sought
+- Combine a robotic arm with a laser-pointer, a camera, and the power of AI in order to create an interactive laser-pointer to keep a cat entertained and occupied throughout the day.
+- Anything that has to do with AI, data science, or Rest API's